Gauthami-1/ECE445-Notebook/Gauthami/README.md

 **Date:** March 12th, 2025
 **Objective:** Refine PCB and test new schematic
 **Work Done:**
-- Created new schematic with improved connections
-- Added second DRV8833 for tombstone control
-- Realized that we are having an outline error and went to office hours to get help to debug the error and realized that I was missing the square outline around the PCB
+I Created new schematic with improved connections Added second DRV8833 for tombstone control and I realized that we are having an outline error and went to office hours to get help to debug the error and realized that I was missing the square outline around the PCB in edge.cuts layer.
+Then I made a checklist to figure what needs to be done next to complete the revised PCB
 - Checklist for next revision of PCB:
   - Verify driver/ESP connections
   - Choose correct capacitor footprints (0805 vs tantalum)
   - Validate DRV8833 footprint

-**Figure 2:** PCB Trial #2
+**Figure 2:** Here is a picture of the new PCB Trial #2
 ![PCB Trial #2](PCBTrial2.png)

-Updated the driver logic on the PCB based on this youtube video: [Link](https://www.youtube.com/watch?v=3dlswKrZEcA&t=801s)
+I realized that we are missing some of the auxiliary components to the driver chip so I Updated the driver schematic on the PCB based on this youtube video for the DRV8833 driver: [Link](https://www.youtube.com/watch?v=3dlswKrZEcA&t=801s)

 ---

-## March 23th, 2025 Ordered PCB and Rechecked the footprints
+## March 23rd, 2025 Ordered PCB and Rechecked the footprints

-**Date:** March 23th, 2025
+**Date:** March 23rd, 2025
 **Objective:** Ordered PCB and Rechecked the footprints **Work Done:**
-- Corrected the footprint for each part
-- Checked the ECE shop to make sure we have the appropriate capacitors and parts to solder onto the board
+We realized there was an issue with the footprint and corrected it into our PCB.
+I Checked the ECE shop to make sure we have the appropriate capacitors and parts to solder onto the board

 ---

+## March 27th, 2025 Solder Components

+**Date:** March 27th, 2025
+**Objective:** Solder Components
+**Work Done:**
+I worked with Jay to solder the components we had at the time which were the capacitors and resistors onto the PCB.

+---

 ## April 22nd, 2025 Bench Testing and First Motor Control

 **Date:** April 22nd, 2025
 **Objective:** Test motor control via ESP32 + DRV8833
 **Work Done:**
-- Initial testing showed only power subsystem worked
-- Moved to breadboard, confirmed motor function via PWM since PCB was having issues
-- Used the following data sheets to create the appropriate connections on the bread board
+Here I did initial testing which showed that only the power subsystem worked.
+I then moved to the breadboard, confirmed motor function via PWM since PCB was having issues.
+I also used the following data sheets to create the appropriate connections on the bread board.

 **Figure 3:** The following is the data sheet for the motor driver
 ![DRV8833](DRV8833.png)
 **Figure 4:** The following is the data sheet for the ESP32C3
 ![ESP32C3](ESP32C3.png)

-- Used the following code to test the wheels functionality each time we wanted to run a base test:
+Then used the following code to test the wheels functionality each time we wanted to run a base test:
 [View PCB_ESP_TEST.ino](./PCB_ESP_TEST.ino)

 **Measurements**

-Mesured the output of the 5V and 3.3V Voltage Regulator on the PCB for the power subsystem.
+Here is the measurement of the output of the 5V and 3.3V Voltage Regulator on the PCB for the power subsystem.
 The 5V will be used for the motors and the 3.3V will be used for the ESP

 **Figure 5:** 5V Voltage Regulator Output on the PCB
 ![5V Regulator Output](5VRegulatorOutput.png)